vinothpandian/nasa-tlx-desktop/README.md

-# react-redux-boilerplate
+# NASA TLX
-React with Redux boilerplate
+Created with React, Redux and Electron for Windows, Mac and Linux users